 Keys and CSPS CSP Type Generation Input / Output Storage Destruction Description Key Encryption Key (KEK) AES-256 AES-CTR DRBG Not Input or Output HSE-BBRAM in plaintext Zeroized in response to physical security measures The KEK encrypts all sensitive values and is zeroized in response to a decommission signal.
 Remote PED Vector (RPV) (if PED configuration) 256-bit secret value AES-CTR DRBG Input / Output via direct connection to PED Flash memory encrypted with GSK Zeroized via ICD command A randomly generated 256-bit secret, which must be shared between a remote PED and a cryptographic module in order to establish a secure communication channel between them.
-Master Tamper Key (MTK) AES-256 AES-CTR DRBG Not Input or Output HSE-BBRAM in plaintext Zeroized in response to physical security measures The MTK encrypts all sensitive values and all other CSPs and is zeroized in response to physical security measures.
-Remote PED Vector (RPV) 256-bit secret value AES-CTR DRBG Input / Output via direct connection to PED Flash memory encrypted with GSK Zeroized via ICD command A randomly generated 256-bit secret, which must be shared between a remote PED and a cryptographic module in order to establish a secure communication channel between them.
 DRBG Key AES-256 Hardware Random Source Not Input or Output Working RAM in plaintext Power Cycle 32 bytes AES key stored in the RAM.
 Used in an implementation of the NIST SP 800-90A CTR (AES) DRBG.
 DRBG Seed 384 bits Hardware Random Source Not Input or Output Working RAM in plaintext Power Cycle Random seed data drawn from the Hardware RBG and used to seed an implementation of the NIST SP 800-90A CTR (AES) DRBG.
 DRBG V 128 bits Hardware Random Source Not Input or Output Working RAM in plaintext Power Cycle Part of the secret state of the approved DRBG.
 The value is generated using the methods described in NIST SP 800-90A.
 DRBG Entropy Input 384 bits Hardware Random Source Not Input or Output Working RAM in plaintext Power Cycle The 384-bit entropy value used to initialize the approved DRBG.
 Secure Audit Domain Key (SADK) 48-byte random value AES-CTR DRBG Input/Output via direct connection to PED Flash Memory encrypted with USK N/A A 48-byte value, the first 32-bytes of which are used as an AES KW 256-bit key that is used to wrap/unwrap the SALK when it is exported / imported from / to the module.
 It is either generated by the module or imprinted onto the module at the time Audit role is initialized.
 The value is output from the original module onto a PED key to enable initializing the Audit role on additional modules into the same domain.
-Secure Audit Logging Key (SALK) 256 bit HMAC key AES-CTR DRBG Input / Output encrypted HSE-BBRAM in plaintext, Flash memory encrypted with SADK N/A A 256-bit key used to verify data integrity and authentication of the log messages.
+Secure Audit Logging Key (SALK) 256 bit HMAC key AES-CTR DRBG Input / Output encrypted Flash memory in plaintext, Flash memory encrypted with SADK N/A A 256-bit key used to verify data integrity and authentication of the log messages.
 Saved in the parameter area of Flash memory.
 Secure Transport Mode (STM) Nonce 992-bits AES-CTR DRBG Not Input or Output HSE-BBRAM in plaintext Zeroized in response to physical security measures Random value used to create module fingerprint that is used to verify the module's integrity as part of the Secure Transport Mode feature.
-Partition STC Private Key 2048-bit private key AES-CTR Not Input or Flash memory Zeroized via ICD A 2048-bit RSA private key used in the STC
+Partition STC Private Key 2048-bit private key AES-CTR DRBG Not Input or Output Flash memory encrypted with GSK Zeroized via ICD command A 2048-bit RSA private key used in the STC protocol.

-Keys and CSPS CSP Type Generation Input / Output Storage Destruction Description DRBG Output encrypted with GSK command protocol.
 Partition STC Public Key 2048-bit public key AES-CTR DRBG Output in Plaintext Flash memory in plaintext Zeroized via ICD command A 2048-bit RSA public key used in the STC protocol.
 Partition STC Client/Host Public Keys 2048-bit public key N/A Public Key Input in Plaintext Flash memory in plaintext Zeroized via ICD command A 2048-bit RSA public key used in the STC protocol.

-2.7.4 Key Generation
+2.7.1 Key Generation